Military Medical Research and Development

 Appeals

-If an application is not recommended for funding and the Principal Investigator feels that a factual or procedural error was made by the reviewers, (s)he can submit an inquiry.
+If an application is not recommended for funding and the Principal Investigator believes that a factual or procedural error was made by the reviewers, (s)he can submit an inquiry.
 Each notice of funding opportunity will include instructions for submitting an inquiry and the timeframe for submission.

 Renewals